 A new administration building was completed in 1986; this replaced the original administration building, which was converted into an art room and then storage.
 In 1989, the Auburndale Junior High School building, at the north end of the school, was absorbed into AHS.
 This brought freshmen into the school.
 This building, now known as North Campus, had been completed in 1973.
 For more information and photos, be sure to check the gallery below.
 The high school had been using the junior high’s auditorium for assemblies, but that changed in 1991 as AHS got its own auditorium.
 In 2010 a full music suite was added onto the auditorium, which allowed the band, orchestra, and chorus to move out of their building on south campus.

-The 1990s saw very little other work done in campus.
+The 1990s saw very little other work done on campus; the North Campus cafeteria was removed and converted to classrooms in 1998.
 The early 2000s saw another wave of construction, as a new agricultural building was built (Holbrook-Russell building) and the old one was turned into PE locker rooms (Dunson-Winsett building).
 North Campus had its own renovations during the decade, with its auditorium, cafeteria, and locker rooms removed for more classroom space.

 The year 2010 would prove to be the year where Auburndale High School got its new identity.
 A massive master plan was put into place; several buildings were destroyed; the 20s, 30s, 70s, cafeteria, and band buildings were removed.
 A new cafeteria and two new academic buildings replaced them, along with renovations to the North Campus media center, football concession stand, and softball locker room building.
 Upon completion of the project, the buildings were renumbered into their present hundreds format.